Madrean Discovery Expeditions

 The Madrean Education Program encourages older students to get involved with the scientists on vital expeditions, and inspires younger students to engage in their surrounding ecosystem.

-Thomas R. Van Devender (pictured right) was the Senior Research Scientist at the Arizona-Sonora Desert Museum for 25 years, where he conducted natural history research.
+Thomas R. Van Devender was the Senior Research Scientist at the Arizona-Sonora Desert Museum for 25 years, where he conducted natural history research.
 He has published well over a hundred publications on a range of topics, including natural history, paleoecology, desert grasslands, desert tortoise ecology, and more.

 The first step in conservation is the observing, studying and recording of a region’s flora and fauna.
 Without this critical piece, a region’s plants and animals cannot be accurately protected.

-The Madrean Education program brings knowledge of the Madrean Discovery Expeditions and the natural history of Sonora directly to the local community.
+The Madrean Education program brings knowledge of the Global Discovery Expeditions and the natural history of Sonora directly to the local community.
 By educating local students and involving communities in expeditions and conservation efforts, the fragile Sky Island ecosystems have a greater chance to survive and thrive.

 Madrean education encourages older students to get involved with the scientists on vital expeditions, and works with younger students to inspire students to understand and engage in their surrounding ecosystem.
 Environmental education specialists bring hands-on learning and experiences to rural middle and high schools.
 These visits include a biodiversity presentation, natural history of Sonora booklets, hummingbird feeders, seeds for butterfly gardens, and bird field guides.
 Each classroom bubbled with excitement, as this was the first time that any of the schools had environmental education presentations from visitors.
 By teaching students about the plants and animals in their own backyard, the next generation of environmental leaders in Sonora is beginning to blossom!